Skip to main content

 If your system provides too much heating or cooling capacity in BTU, your system will quickly heat or cool the room, then turn off quickly a well.
 This is called short cycling, and it causes undue wear and tear on system components due to the higher frequency of on-and-off operation.
 Not only will you experience the discomfort of dramatic up-and-down temperature swings, you may even shorten the life of your system.

 On the other end of the spectrum, purchasing a system with lower than needed BTU will cause the system to run constantly in an effort to deliver comfort.
 Overworking the system can shorten its lifespan, increase energy bills, and leave you less than comfortable along the way.
 This is why HVAC system manufacturers like Carrier offer models that cover a range of BTU outputs.
 The typical range for residential ducted central air conditioning models starts at 18,000 BTU and goes up to 60,000 BTU.
-Some high-end models offer variable-capacity capabilities, like our Infinity systems with Greenspeed® intelligence that can adjust output to match changing needs.
-There are a lot of options, so it’s important to work with a Carrier comfort expert to select a system that fits your comfort needs and budget.

-Understanding BTU requirements is a great first step towards finding a home comfort system that provides energy-efficient and cooling and heating throughout your home.
-Even better, we recommend that you find a local Carrier expert to provide a professional assessment of your home.
+We recommend that you find a local Carrier expert to provide a professional assessment of your home using a BTU Calculator.
 Your local Carrier dealer has the tools and expertise to properly size a cooling and heating system that fits your climate, your home and your personal preferences.
-And, with access to Carrier’s comprehensive family of indoor comfort products, your Carrier dealer is both equipped and backed by the inventor of modern air conditioning systems — Carrier.
+And, with access to Carrier’s comprehensive family of indoor comfort products, your Carrier dealer is both equipped and backed by the inventor of modern air conditioning After “Regardless of” sentence in closing paragraph, add “Learn more about AC ratings such as what is BTU and SEER2.

 Chat-icon